dancryer/PHPCI/UPGRADE.md

         // ...
     }

-You might want to add the new `strict_parameters` parameter to `framework.router` (it avoids fatal errors in the production environment when a link cannot be generated):
+You might want to add the new `strict_requirements` parameter to `framework.router` (it avoids fatal errors in the production environment when a link cannot be generated):

     framework:
         router:
-            strict_parameters: %kernel.debug%
+            strict_requirements: %kernel.debug%

 The `default_locale` parameter is now a setting of the main `framework` configuration (it was under the `framework.session` in 2.0):